-The Group's equity accounted investees comprise its joint ventures and its associates.
-See Note 2.5 to the 2013 Financial Statements for a discussion of the Group's accounting treatment of its investments in joint ventures and associates.
-The Group's share of the results of its equity accounted investees was AED 233 million in 2013, a decrease of AED 27 million, or 10.4%, compared to the AED 260 million share in 2012.
-This decrease primarily related to lower earnings from Sohar Aluminium and reflects the impact of falling aluminium prices on its results of operations.
+The Group's equity accounted investees comprise a joint venture and three associates.
+See Note 2.6 to the 2015 Financial Statements for a discussion of the Group's accounting treatment of its investments in joint ventures and associates.
+The Group's share of the results of its equity accounted investees was a loss of AED 6 million in the three months ended 31 March 2016 compared to a gain of AED 51 million in the same period in 2015.
+This decrease reflected the fact that the Group's joint venture and one of its three associates were recorded as assets held for sale at the end of 2015 and, accordingly, no share of the profit of these two entities was recorded for the three months ended 31 March 2016.